krobelus/rate/README.md

 - optionally any of the following executables:
   - [`lrat-check`](https://github.com/acl2/acl2/tree/master/books/projects/sat/lrat)
     to validate the produced LRAT proofs.
+  - `gratchk` is used to validate produced GRAT proofs.
   - If any of `drat-trim`, `rupee`, or `gratgen` are executable they will be run on the benchmarks and their results will be compared to the output of `rate` in the respective compatibility mode.